Assessment

 1. Optional 15 min Phone Call.
 Should you wish, I am happy to talk to you about the assessment process and answer any initial questions you may have.

-2. Initial Consultation.
-Assessments begin with a 90 min consultation with parents or adult patients (video or in-person).
+2. Initial Intake.
+Assessments begin with a 90 min intake with parents or adult patients (video or in-person).
 I will do a comprehensive clinical interview and then recommend an assessment personalized to your child's/your unique needs.
 At this point, you would decide if you want to proceed with the assessment (steps 3-7 below).

 3. Questionnaires.
 Your child, parents, and teachers complete complete questionnaires so we can obtain standardized data about how your child functions relative to his or her peers.